Become more empathetic with AI coaching

 1. Begin by considering people other than yourself

 A basic prerequisite for empathy is being able to put yourself in someone else’s shoes.
-So many of us are self-interested, just doing what we can to survive or get ahead.
+So many of us are self-interested, and are just doing what we can to survive or get ahead.
 But if you want to practice empathy, the first step is to step outside yourself.

-This takes practice, and that’s okay!
+This takes practice, and that’s okay.
 View empathy and compassion as muscles that you’re working on building.
 Some ideas:

 • Get intentional about nurturing others.
 For example, add events to your calendar that remind you to check in on the people you care about.
 If a friend tells you they’re nervous about a job interview next week, add it to your calendar.
 That way, that morning, you can send them a text letting them know you’re thinking about them and that you believe they’ll do a great job.

-2. Practice taking on someone else’s perspective
+2. Get curious: practice taking on someone else’s perspective

 4. Identify your values